DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/scientificValidation/README.md

 * preemptible

-Note that default preemtible_tries are set to 0 each but can be set by the user.
+Note that default preemptible_tries are set to 0 each but can be set by the user.

 #### Outputs
 * combined_correlations - all chr correlations files combined into one file